onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 Object-oriented programming made it possible to trace concepts from requirements through design down to implementation.
 This certainly made it easier to develop software systems, but what is interesting is that this *enabled long-term growth*.
 Not only development, but maintenance and evolution of such systems was facilitated by making it easier to navigate from requirements to code.
-For early adopters of OO technology in the 1980s, this resulted in large, legacy OO systems by the mid 1990s.

 [![Wardley map: closing the modeling gap](/assets/images/bat50/map2OOmodeling.png)](/assets/images/bat50/map2OOmodeling.png)